bspaans/python-mingus/doc/wiki/tutorialBarModule.rst

 Other Methods
 -------------

-It should come as no surprise that the methods available in Note and !NoteContainer -transpose, augment, diminish, to_major and to_minor- are also available for Bars.
-A call to one of these functions will result into a call to that function on every !NoteContainer, which in turn calls the function on every Note.
+It should come as no surprise that the methods available in Note and NoteContainer -transpose, augment, diminish, to_major and to_minor- are also available for Bars.
+A call to one of these functions will result into a call to that function on every NoteContainer, which in turn calls the function on every Note.

 Some other methods and more information can be found in the reference section.